t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 ## `prisma`

 The `prisma` folder contains the `schema.prisma` file which is used to configure the database connection and the database schema.
 It is also the location to store migration files and/or seed scripts, if used.
+See [Prisma usage](/www/src/pages/en/usage/prisma) for more information.

 <sub>(With Prisma)</sub>

 ## `public`

 The `public` folder contains static assets that are served by the web server.
 The `favicon.ico` file is an example of a static asset.

-## `src`

-The `src` folder contains all the source code of the application.

 ## `src/env`